himaniagarwal04/BlogsIGDTUW/README.md

 # BlogsIGDTUW
-##Tech stack used: MERN, Replit, HTML, CSS
+Tech stack used: MERN, Replit, HTML, CSS \n
 The backend is deployed on replit, the link to the repl: https://replit.com/@siya-pathak/i-IGDTUW-backend Deployed backend link: